cixel/cis-cybersecurity-seminar/presentation.md

 ^ what we do is we patch module._load, which gets called by require

-^ and inspect the filename---whenever express loads, we'll wrap that function
+^ and inspect the filename for whenever express loads

+^ and this code i've excluded is where we'd wrap the function

 ---
 ## Patching express